Mark 8

 [9] And they were about four thousand; and He sent them away.

-Mark 8:1-3, Matthew 15:32-33.
-These portions of Scripture have the same meaning, showing the compassion of the Lord for the multitude.
+Comparison Analysis Mark 8:1-3, Matthew 15:32-33.
+These passages of Scripture convey the same meaning, showing the Lord Jesus’ compassion for the multitude.
 See Comments Matthew 15:32-33.

 Mark 8:9, Matthew 15:38.
-In Mark 8:9, we are told that there were about four thousand, and in Matthew 15:38, we are told that there were four thousand men besides women and children.
+In Mark 8:9, we are told that there were about four thousand, and in Matthew 15:38, we are told that there were four thousand men, besides women and children.
 Combining these verses, we can conclude that both Gospels refer to four thousand family heads.

 [10] And straightaway having entered into the boat with His disciples, He came into the district of Dalmanutha.